Picking message templates

 Questionnaires

 Questionnaires are separate forms with multiple questions and may have scores attached.
-For certain questionnaires individual answers or scores below or above a certain threshold can mark a request as urgent or emergency.
+For certain questionnaires individual answers or scores below or above a certain threshold can mark a request as urgent or emergency - this is detailed in the questionnaire instructions.
 Questionnaires available to all practices include:

 3. Adult ADHD Self-Report Scale (full)